-Ice Melts That Are Safe For The Environment
+Ice Melt That Is Safe For The Environment

 With the arrival of winter, residents of cold climates have to battle icy roadways and slippery sidewalks that can cause accidents and injury.
-But road salts and other commercial chemical ice melts can also be harmful to humans and animals, especially pets who must walk through built-up layers of snow and ice melt all winter long.
-The corrosive agents in many ice melts can do real damage to paws and coats even in a single winter.
-Fortunately, many cities and individuals are finding alternative methods of dealing with the icy weather.
+But road salts and other commercial chemical ice melt can also be harmful to humans and animals, especially pets who must walk through built-up layers of snow and ice melt all winter long.
+The corrosive agents in many ice melt can do real damage to paws and coats even in a single winter.
+Fortunately, many cities and individuals are finding non-corrosive and pet safe ice melt products for dealing with the icy weather.

-There are plenty of other ice melts that are safe for the environment and less expensive as well:
+There are plenty of other ice melt products that are safe for the environment and less expensive as well:

 · Sugar beet molasses increases the melting capacity of rock salt when the two are mixed, which reduces the amount of salt needed.
 Its stickiness also helps decrease damage to vehicles from flying rock salt pellets and provides much-needed traction on slippery winter roads.
 Although in this case rock salt is still being used and is still harmful.